achafamo/GroupTrajectoryUI/README.md

 # GroupTrajectoryUI

 ## Setup
-Install Python 3 if you DON'T have it or you have python 2.x version
+Install Python 3 if you DON'T have python or if you have python 2.x version

     sudo apt-get install python3

-Then install pip if you don't already have it and using pip install virtualenv which is a tool that we can use to ensure we are working on the same environment and the same dependencies
+Then install pip if you don't already have it and using pip, install virtualenv which is a tool that we can use to ensure we are all working on the same environment and the same dependencies

     python3 -m pip install -U pip
     pip install virtualenv